AdobeDocs/commerce-marketplace/src/pages/guides/sellers/profile-information.md

 1. Click **Create New Access Key**.
 Then, do the following:

+    1. In the Basic Access Key Information dialog, if you have at least one Adobe organization associated with your account, choose which group to create this access key for.
+       1. The "Myself" selection will associate this access key to your Mage ID.
+       2. If you have no selections present, then this access key will be associated with your Mage ID.
-    1. In the Basic Access Key Information dialog, enter an **Access Key Name** (max of 32 characters) to identify the access key.
-Then, click **Continue**.
+    2. Enter an **Access Key Name** (max of 32 characters) to identify the access key.
+    3. Click **Continue**.

     ![Basic access key information](_images/basic-access-key-information.png)

-    Your new access key appears in the list, and can now be used to authorize downloads of Magento updates, extensions, and themes.
+    Your new access key appears in the list, and can now be used to authorize downloads of Adobe Commerce updates, extensions, and themes.

     ![Access key added to account](_images/access-keys.png)